 - 1. 4-H and FFA members are limited to two dogs and each dog must attend 1/3 of the Davis Co.
 Dog Obedience Classes to be able to show at the fair. - 2.
 Dogs will need to be on fairgrounds only at time of judging. - 3.
 Rabies vaccination certificate is required before the first class. - 4.
-Exhibitors are limited to two dogs. - 5.
-Each exhibitor and dog must enter one Obedience and current Handling class.
-Rally and agility classes are optional. - 6.
-Dogs must be 6 months of age or older by show date. - 7.
-If dogs are in season at show time they will not be allowed to show. - 8.
-If a dog/exhibitor achieves a qualifying score in a class the previous year's county fair, he/she must move up to the next class.
-Qualifying score = 170 points or above.
+Each exhibitor and dog must enter one Obedience class.
+Rally, Handling, and Agility classes are optional. - 5.
+Dogs must be 6 months of age or older by show date. - 6.
+If dogs are in season at show time they will not be allowed to show. - 7.
+If a dog/exhibitor achieves a qualifying score in a first year class at the previous year's county fair, he/she must move up to the next class.
+Novice and above may stay in the class two years with a qualifying score and then they must move up.
+Qualifying score = 170 points or above. - 8.
+Grand Champion Dog will be based on combined scores from Obedience, Handling, and Rally.